 Typhoid All travelers.

 Altitude Sickness May develop in travelers who ascend rapidly to altitudes greater than 2500m.
-Symptoms may include headaches, nausea, vomiting, dizziness, malaise, insomnia and loss of appetite.
+Symptoms may include headache, nausea, vomiting, dizziness, malaise, insomnia and loss of appetite.
 Severe cases can lead to death.
 To lessen the chance of altitude sickness, ascend gradually to higher altitudes, avoid overexertion, eat light meals and avoid alcohol.
 People showing any symptoms of altitude sickness should not ascend higher until the symptoms have cleared.
-If the symptoms become worse or if someone shows signs of fluid in the lungs (high-altitude pulmonary edema) or swelling of the brain (high-altitude cerebral edema), such as trouble breathing or mental confusion, descend immediately to a lower altitude.
+If the symptoms become worse, or if someone shows signs of fluid in the lungs (high-altitude pulmonary edema) or swelling of the brain (high-altitude cerebral edema), descend immediately to a lower altitude.
 Descent of 500m to 1000m is generally adequate except in cases of cerebral edema.

 Dengue Fever A viral infection transmitted by aedes mosquitoes, which usually bite during the day.
 Usually causes flu-like symptoms.
 There is no vaccine and no treatment except analgesics.